 The UE shall be able to obtain at least one MBS Session ID via MBS service announcement.

-For multicast MBS Session, a source specific IP multicast address can be assigned by external AFs.
+For multicast MBS sessions, a source specific IP multicast address can be assigned by external AFs.

 6.5.2 Temporary Mobile Group Identity

-TMGI (Temporary Mobile Group Identity) is defined in TS 23.003 [12] and is used to be able to identify a broadcast MBS Session or a multicast MBS Session.
+TMGI (Temporary Mobile Group Identity) is defined in TS 23.003 [12] and is used to be able to identify a broadcast MBS Session or a multicast MBS session.

 In SNPN (Stand-alone Non-Public Network), TMGI is used together with NID (Network Identifier) defined in TS 23.003 [12] to identify an MBS Session.